nbeddows/meen-i8080-arcade/README.md

 `width:224` - The width of the screen.<br>
 `height:256` - The height of the screen.<br>
 `full-screen:false` - Window or full screen display.<br>

+**NOTE**: the RP IO controller fixes the width and height to native resolution and does not use full-screen mode.

 ##### Audio